Voice over LTE - VoLTE Tutorial

 Even though revenue from voice calls and SMS is falling, a format for voice over LTE and messaging, it was as necessary to have a viable and standardized scheme to provide the voice and SMS services to protect this revenue.

 Options for LTE Voice

-When looking at the options for ways of carrying voice over LTE, a number of possible solutions were investigated.
+When looking at the options for ways of carrying voice over the LTE system, a number of possible solutions were investigated.
 A number of alliances were set up to promote different ways of providing the service.
 A number of systems were prosed as outlined below:

 - CSFB, Circuit Switched Fall Back: The circuit switched fall-back, CSFB option for providing voice over LTE has been standardised under 3GPP specification 23.272.
 Essentially LTE CSFB uses a variety of processes and network elements to enable the circuit to fall back to the 2G or 3G connection (GSM, UMTS, CDMA2000 1x) before a circuit switched call is initiated.